 The Devil’s Flower Mantis is one of the largest of all praying mantis.
-Of those that mimic flowers, it is the largest known.
+Of those that mimic flowers, it actually represents the largest known.
 Also, the insect is the only species classified under the genus Idolomantis.

-The animal is native to Kenya, Ethiopia, Somalia, Malawi, Tanzania, and Uganda.
+The animal is native to Kenya, Ethiopia, Somalia, Malawi, Tanzania, and Uganda, in Africa.

 Devil’s Flower Mantis Behavior

-Observations of the species indicates the additional tactic of shifting their wings left to right to startle and confuse predators.
-When prey is near, the Devil’s Flower Mantis impersonates a flower, and remains motionless.
+Observations of the species indicate the additional tactic of shifting their wings left to right to startle and confuse predators.
+When prey is near, the Devil’s Flower Mantis impersonates a flower and remains motionless.
 When the prey draws close, they strike with lightning speed.
 Further, their legs are capable of maintaining a strong grip on the prey.

 The Devil’s Flower Mantis prefers airborne insects.
 Their diet consists principally of moths, flies, beetles, and butterflies.